scalar-labs/scalar-kubernetes/docs/ScalarDLBackupCreationRestoration.md

 ## Prerequisites

 * Read the Scalar DL backup creation and restoration guide, [see](https://github.com/scalar-labs/scalardl/blob/master/docs/backup-restore.md)
-* Scalar DL Ledger (and Auditor) must be deployed in a Kubernetes cluster
+* Scalar DL Ledger (and Auditor) must be deployed in the Kubernetes cluster
 * Cosmos DB account must be created with the backup policy `continuous` if you use Cosmos DB
 * DynamoDB tables must be created with point-in-time recovery (by default, scalardl-schema-loader enables PITR)